caarlosdamian/caarlosdamian-hooks/README.md

 - **useTimer**: Designed to simplify the management of timers and timeouts within your React components.
 It provides functions to set and clear timers, making it easier to perform actions after a specified delay.
 - **useToggle**: Effortlessly manage boolean state with a toggle function.
 - **useForm**: Simplifies form handling in React applications, providing an easy way to manage form state and handle input changes.
+- **useRefState**: A hook for maintaining a mutable reference which does not trigger re-renders.
+Ideal for tracking values without affecting the component's output.

 ### Install